 Michael Gove takes another stab at Tory game of thrones

-The Environment Secretary is through to the third round of the Tory leadership contest.
+The Environment Secretary is through to the fourth round of the Tory leadership contest.

 It has been said of Michael Gove that he stabbed David Cameron in the front and Boris Johnson in the back.